billkarsh/SpikeGLX/Markdown/Manual-Text.md

 * `-<S>`: At each timepoint all channels on this shank within a disc of specified radius are averaged (this channel NOT included).
 The locations of channels are known from your shank map.
 The average is subtracted from this channel.
-This only affects graphing.
+This only affects graphing. *Note: For the Imec stream we only apply averaging to the AP channels, so if you apply both `AP=AP+LF` and `-<S>` you will see spatially averaged AP riding atop its corresponding **unaveraged** LF signal.*

 * `-<T>`: Samples the data stream in this channel to calculate and then subtract the time average value; effectively subtracting the DC component.